kevinmadrid-dev/javascript-CRUD_JSAsincrono/README.md

 json-server --watch db.json
 ```

-**IMPORTANT: Keep the terminal running for the correct execution of the app **.
+**IMPORTANT: Keep the terminal running for the correct execution of the app.**

 ### Developer contact